each/draft-aname/draft-ietf-dnsop-aname.md

 ## TTLs and zone transfers

-When things are working properly (with secondary nameservers responding to NOTIFY messages promptly) the authoritative servers will follow changes to ANAME target address records according to their TTLs.
+When things are working properly (with secondary name servers responding to NOTIFY messages promptly) the authoritative servers will follow changes to ANAME target address records according to their TTLs.
 As a result the end-to-end TTL is unchanged from the previous